-3. The risk profile should include the probability of resulting effects, and an outline of the potential costs.
+3. Identify the probability of risks occurring and the impact should they occur.
 Mitigation plans should also be briefly outlined for each risk.

 4. Scenario analysis should be undertaken to quantify the effects of pre-determined shocks, and to identify the extent of shocks required to completely remove the benefits of the project.
 The analysis should focus on single shocks, and consider as well the effects of joint shocks.